janearc/cooking/recipes/bread/pastry/hot-pockets.md

 To parbake this recipe, you would bake at 375°F for 30 minutes, and remove immediately.
 You would want to have an ice sheet or cold pack nearby (Target sells things like this for about $2.99).
 This allows you to cool the item very rapidly so that it can be placed in the freezer without spoilage and condensation.

-Give it a couple minutes to cool, and then freeze it wrapped in cling-wrap, more or less indefinitely.
-When you wish to bake it the rest of the way, heat it at 375°F for 10 more minutes.
-It should "reheat" just fine.
-You may glaze with butter-alike as above.
+It will take about twenty minutes to cool completely.
+Freeze it wrapped in aluminium foil and cling-wrap, and it will keep more or less indefinitely.
+When you wish to cook it the rest of the way, you should place it in the microwave for two minutes, covered in a paper towel.
+Put a few droplets of water (wet your hand, wiggle your fingers on top of the paper towel) on the towel.
+When it emerges from the microwave, it should be fully-cooked/heated.